matthijsknigge/mendelianrandomization/README.md

 head(h)

 ```
+This results in the newly added columns: iv: the estimate, iv.se: the standard error of the causal estime, iv.p the test of the causal estimate.

 |        SNP    |     By   |     Bx   | By.se  |    Bx.se   |       pval effect_allele |other_allele      |     iv   |    iv.se   |   iv.p|
 |-----------|--------|---------|--------|----------|---------------|--------------|----------------------|-----------|----------------|